djpogo/vite-js-proxy/README.md

 	"proxyPath": "/proxy/"
 }
 ```
-This is the path, where the vite js dev server will proxy the application server data through.
-Make sure that this path does not exists as a real path in your application, otherwise it will come to conflicts between the vite dev server and your application server.
+This value is used to _tunnel_ the data from the application server through.
+If this path exists as a real route in your application, you want to change it.
+Every URI-conform value is possible.

 ### addBaseTag {Boolean}
 ```javascript